martinamonaco/martinamonaco.github.io/research.md

 				<header class="major">
 					<h3>AGU 2021 Spotlight Interview</h3>
 				</header>
 				<p>Ever wondered what's to know about the Hawaiian mantle plume and the X-Discontinuity in two minutes?
-Meet me presenting my poster and find out!</p>
+Meet me highlight the main takeaways of my poster and find out!</p>
 				<ul class="actions">
 					<li><a href="https://www.instagram.com/p/CXgf1PpM4DV/" class="button">Learn more</a></li>
 				</ul>